plankes-projects/OldMovieRemover/README.md

 One line should look like this:
 /volume/movies/My Movie (2018)/my.movie.mkv

-The 'My Movie (2018)' part will be compared.
+The parent directory, in this case 'My Movie (2018)', will be compared.

 ## Generate whitelist file from plex playlists